mayank-bharwal/CSC207-GYMULI-/README.md

 Open the cluster and check the DATABASE GYMULI.
 Also if the app does not run because of a MongoSocket error just open mongoDB and it should prompt you to add the IP adress to mongo.
 This issue is fixed it should not happen but just in case.

-These are the existing users.
+These are the existing similarusers.
 username: test1 pwd:test1
 username: test2 pwd:test2